Making a Fresh Start

 Assigning Your Money

-When you make a fresh start, its like a new budget in that you haven't given any of your dollars jobs yet.
+When you make a fresh start, it resembles a brand new budget in that you haven't given any of your dollars jobs yet.
 YNAB doesn't take category amounts from your old budget, so make sure to assign money for both your credit card payment and savings categories, if you have them, before assigning the rest of the money in your accounts to other categories.
 That way you'll know you're starting off on the right foot!

-While you're there, if the accounts in your previous budget are still linked through Direct Import, you can also unlink them so that they don't continue to update your account balances.
-To do that, click on the name of your budget > Open Budget > previous budget.
-Once you're there, hover over your account name, click on the edit icon that appears, and choose to Unlink the account.
-Repeat this process for each account you'd like to unlink :)
+While you're there, if the accounts in your previous budget are still linked via Direct Import, you can unlink them so that they don't continue to update your account balances.

-* If you use a bookmarked link to access your budget, be sure to update that too.
+If you use a bookmarked link to access your budget, be sure to update that link.

-Once you've created your Fresh Start budget, if you're using one of the YNAB mobile apps, you'll need to switch budgets.
+If you're using one of the YNAB mobile apps, you'll need to switch budgets in the app.

 - In the YNAB mobile app, tap the More Menu (three dots icon) to access Settings.